Cannabis topicals are the perfect DIY project.

 Patients may want to make their own cannabis topicals for a few reasons.
-Sensitive patients with allergies perhaps may need the assurance of certain ingredients.
-Other patients may rely on a particularly effective cannabis plant with unique qualities.
+Sensitive patients with allergies may need the assurance of certain ingredients.
+Other patients may rely on a particularly strain with unique qualities.
 Still others may discover their local shop ran out of their most trustworthy topical brand, and desperate times call for DIY measures.

 Whatever the reason, making cannabis topicals is a relatively straightforward and easy process.
 Whether it’s a lotion, a balm, or a salve, all homemade cannabis topicals begin with a simple base.
 Just make sure the cannabis you use is of a decent quality and from a trusted and responsible source.

 You can make as much or as little salve as needed.
 The recipe below lists approximations so feel free to tweak the values.

 - 1 cup coconut oil or olive oil